 - Avoid using douches, sprays, or powders around your vulva

 If you think you might have a UTI, seek medical advice early.
 Generally, one of several antibiotics if given to you to clear it up.
-If you have frequent UTIs, your doctor may give you medication to help numb you while ‘waiting’ between courses.
-This is to help avoid building up a resistance to antibiotics.
+If you have frequent UTIs, your doctor may prescribe longer term antibiotics to prevent repeat infections.

-That’s also why it’s very important be prepared when you vist a doctor.
+That’s also why it’s very important to be prepared when you visit a doctor.

 Being able to answer questions about when your last UTI was and how frequently they happen is important for correct treatment.
 There may be cause to check for other issues, such as diabetes.
 In general, your doctor will also advise you to drink plenty of water to try and ‘flush out’ your urinary tract.

 You may view a UTI as a simple annoyance that can be cleared up with some cranberry juice.
 (The jury is still out on whether that works or not, by the way.)
-But the risk of complication is not non-existant.
+But there are possible risks and complications.
 And, of course, there’s always the risk of another issue masquerading as a Urinary Tract Infection.
 A simple pee test is the first step to clearing things up!